Old Pogle News.

 deterioration in the original films and their absence from the BBC library.

-thank Oliver and Peter for the influence they have had in the lives of so
+chance to thank Oliver and Peter for the influence they have had in the

-many children, and to ask questions bout their
+lives of so many children, and to ask questions bout their storytelling, models,

-storytelling, models, illustrations and work, the true value of which is at last
+illustrations and work, the true value of which is at last being recognised.

-laughter as the characterful and quirky humour of the Pogles was re-discovered.
+as the characterful and quirky humour of the Pogles was re-discovered.
+We were

-We were also delighted to have the late Vernon Elliott's daughters with us to
+also delighted to have the late Vernon Elliott's daughters with us to hear their

-running around with the microphone, and it was a pleasure to hear people
+around with the microphone, and it was a pleasure to hear people expressing

 Peter's grandson Gabriel made an appearance too,